 You will learn how to light and maintain a fire in a coal forge, and will be introduced to forging tools, hammering techniques and proper tool use.
 Instructors demonstrate two or more beginner level projects and you will make your own projects to take home.

-Return to the forge for 2 1/2 days to improve your blacksmithing skills.
-Practise you learned in the previous course and be introduced to new techniques, including traditional joinery, striking techniques and forge welding.
+Return to the forge for 2 days to improve your blacksmithing skills.
+Practice what you learned in the previous course and be introduced to new techniques, including traditional joinery, striking techniques and forge welding.
 Complete various projects throughout the weekend or make one larger project with various forged elements, working to include the joinery techniques.
-There will be a collection of books available for study to help with project inspiration.